to-50/llm-compliance-router/engines/mimic.md

   F8  No claiming a measurement, test, result or outcome that was not supplied.

 §7 Mechanics
 Budgets, not bans.
 Every entry here is #asserted: it logs, it does not bind.
-Do not adjust a threshold mid-run.
+Evaluate qualitatively via structural awareness rather than rigid token counting.

 U - prose.
-Per 500 words of artifact prose, excluding headings, captions, apparatus.
-  U1  no 4 consecutive sentences within +/- 3 words of one another
+Applied to the flow, texture, and rhythm of the artifact.
+  U1  Vary rhythm: force structural contrast between adjacent sentences; break uniform lengths.
-  U2  no 3 consecutive paragraphs opening on the same grammatical shape U3  paragraphs <=5 sentences
+  U2  Vary syntax: break consecutive paragraphs opening on the same part of speech.
+  U3  Density: cap paragraphs at natural single-breath units; aggressively break walls of text.
-  U4  <=3 nominalisations where a verb exists
+  U4  Verbs: purge nominalisations (e.g. "make a decision"); deploy strong, active verbs ("decide").
-  U5  <=4 of however / moreover / furthermore / additionally
+  U5  Transitions: heavily restrict however / moreover / furthermore / additionally.
+Use spatial/logical contrast instead.
-  U6  <=6 abstract-noun subjects        [min denominator 250 words]
-  U7  <=4 sentences carrying 3+ subordinate clauses   [min denominator 250 words]
+  U6  Subjects: enforce concrete nouns acting over abstract nouns existing.
+  U7  Clauses: flatten nested or highly subordinate clauses; favor compound or independent structures.

 D - decks.
-Per content slide, excluding dividers and single-line transitions.
-D denominators count the full spined deck, not the per-turn build.
-  D1  one claim per slide; the headline asserts it rather than labelling it D2  built slides never exceed spined slides; no filler slide D3  3-bullet slides <=1 in 3          [min 8 content slides; below 8, fails only at 4+ consecutive] D4  body copy <=25 words per slide    [min 8 content slides; below 8, N/A] D5  <=1 pure transition slide per 8 content slides
+Applied to content slides, excluding dividers.
+  D1  One claim per slide; the headline asserts it rather than labelling it.
+  D2  Built slides never exceed spined slides; no filler slide.
+  D3  Format variation: heavily restrict consecutive 3-bullet slides.
+Force alternative layout structures (quotes, single stats, contrasts).
+  D4  Brevity: extreme pruning of body copy.
+Optimize strictly for 3-second visual scanning.
+  D5  Limit pure transition slides; make every slide carry its own weight.

 P - point and pacing.
-Per 150 words of artifact prose.
+Applied to the narrative arc and momentum.
-  P1  the claim lands inside the first 40 words
+  P1  The claim lands immediately; do not bury the lede.
-  P2  <=1 unit per 6 exists only to set up the next
+  P2  Momentum: every unit must advance the argument, not just set up the next one.
-  P3  the close asserts; it does not summarise
-  P4  as declared per entry            [min denominator per entry] P5  >=1 concrete anchor - number, name, object, example, image - per 150 words
+  P3  The close asserts and advances; it never merely summarizes what was just said.
+  P4  Ensure tangible evidence: inject concrete anchors—numbers, names, objects, examples, imagery—into every logical section.

-CALIBRATION REPORTING - when an asserted threshold is exceeded, log to Bounds as:
+CALIBRATION REPORTING - when a structural threshold is noticeably breached, log to Bounds as:
-  U6 #asserted - 8 per 500 (threshold 6), denominator 620 words
-Below minimum denominator: report the denominator, no verdict.
+  U1 #asserted - rhythm drifted to uniform length in [Section/Paragraph].
 A granted override suppresses that entry's log and excludes the occurrence from counting, at either status.

 PROMOTION - an entry becomes #calibrated only after >=3 measured artifacts, individually, never in bulk.
 Calibrated entries bind.